 - James is not trying to discourage people from teaching the bible.
 There was obviously a problem with these folks that made many of them want to teach.
-James lets them know that there is a lot of responsibility in teaching the word. - Teachers that control their tongues are teachers that practice holiness.
-If you can control your tongue you can control your entire body.
-That is an enormous word from James.
+James lets them know that there is a lot of responsibility in teaching the Word.

-- A controlled tongue allows the teacher to live out the teachings he teaches.
+- Teachers that control their tongues are teachers that practice holiness.
+If you can control the tongue you can control the entire body.
+Think about that. - A controlled tongue allows the teacher to live out the teachings he teaches.
 That's a great witness.
-To see one who is a teacher not live up to the teachings of the word is damaging.
-We have all seen the opposite. - The teacher must be prepared and live out the truth. - It would be obvious that one who knows a lot about the word is more responsible for his actions. - James makes sure to say that we are all human and stumble in many ways- ptaio- to fall or err, offend or stumble... to fall.
-Teachers will stumble too. - James makes a pretty amazing statement.
+To see one who is a teacher not live up to the teachings of the Word is damaging.
+We have all seen the opposite. - The teacher must be prepared and live out the truth. - It would be obvious that one who knows a lot about the Word would be more responsible for their actions. - James makes sure to say that we are all human and stumble in many ways. ptatio- to fall or err, offend or stumble... to fall.
+Teachers will also stumble too. - James makes a pretty amazing statement.
 If you can control your tongue you can control your whole body.
+Peter lost his control on the night Jesus was betrayed and began to curse.
+His cursing was a sign that he was out of control.
+When we lose our discipline the first sin to show up is curding.
+I challenge you to disagree with me.
+As soon as anger shows up, out comes the bad words.
+Physical control is accompanied by clear cut language that is piercing and godly.